 All the Transits that JMRI knows about can be viewed using the Transit Table.
 Select Transits in the Tables submenu of the Tools menu of the main JMRI program window.

 Below the Transit Table there's an Add... button.

 Creating a new Transit

-To Create a new Section, click the "Add..." button at the bottom of the Transit Table pane.
+To Create a new Transit, click the "Add..." button at the bottom of the Transit Table pane.